spuder/OpenSpool/README.md

 ```

-Press and hold the D0 button while pressing the reset button on the Wemos D1 Mini
+Press and hold the D0 button while pressing the reset button on the Wemos D1 Mini.
 A new usb serial device will appear.

 ```bash